SpectraLogic/ds3_net_sdk/README.md

 ```

 The SDK allows you to fully communicate with a DS3 appliance.
-Each command has a Synchronous version and an Asynchronous version.
+Each command has a Synchronous version and an Asynchronous version prepended with Async.
 The following is a list of commands that can be used to communicate with a DS3 appliance:

 * `GetService`
     * Args: `GetServiceRequest`